 Neuro-optometric rehabilitation is a customized treatment program for patients who have visual deficits due to physical disabilities and TBIs.
 Neuro-optometric rehab aims to strengthen any reduced visual skills so that the patient can continue engaging in daily activities, like reading and driving, and enjoy a higher quality of life.

 A neuro-optometric rehabilitation optometrist evaluates many functions of the visual system, such as how the eyes work together as a team.
 Treatment options may include using filters and prisms, and customized visual exercises to strengthen the eye-brain connection.
-To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry today.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.